 Anna: Yes.
 What other things can I show them?
 Mt.
 Everest!
 Everyone has different skills.
 You have skills.
 I have skills.
 The important thing is to know what you are good at.
 Until next time!

 What are your skills?
 Do you use them at work or at school?
 Tell us about a couple of skills you have.
 Write to us by email or in the Comments section.
-Click on the image below to download the Activity Sheet and practice with a friend about what you do at different times of the year.
+Click on the image below to download the Activity Sheet and practice talking with a friend about what you do at different times of the year.